It should come as no surprise that we feel pretty passionate about water conservation here at In-House Plumbing.

 2014 Government Accountability Report found “40 of 50 state water managers expected shortages in some portion of their states under average conditions in the next 10 years.”

 Let us know what you think in the comments below!
-And as always, feel free to give us a call at 972-494-1750 if you have any questions or concerns.
+And as always, feel free to give us a call.